Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 Parameter | Default | Description
 --------- | ------- | -----------
-game_id | null | The game id of which you want to update details. actions | [] | List of actions that you want to add to the game, e.g. "yellow-card", "goal", "offside", etc. Sent as a comma-separated string or an array. targets | [] | List of targets that you want to add to the game.
+game_id | null | The game id of the game of which you want to update details. actions | [] | List of actions that you want to add to the game, e.g. "yellow-card", "goal", "offside", etc. Sent as a comma-separated string or an array. targets | [] | List of targets that you want to add to the game.
 Sent as a comma-separated string or an array.
 Targets can be infinitely nested.
 Nesting is indicated by including a ':' in the target.
 E.g. "Argentina:1" means "Argentina, player 1".
 Server automatically builds a nested structure (see the example to the right).
 You can send targets of different nesting levels.
 An event registered for Argentina:1 will resolve pools for Argentina:1 and Argentina (e.g. Messi scores - pools for Messi's goals and Argentina goals get resovled).